SammySpinsAYarn/Blog/_posts/2023-08-12-still-behind.md

 ---
 layout: post
 title: Can Knitting Help Your Health?
-date: 2023-08-11T14:06:47.957Z
+date: 2023-09-01T14:06:47.957Z
 title_color: "#ffffff"
 comments: false
 ---
 M﻿any people have spoken about the peace and relief knitting can bring them but, as anyone who has glared at a pattern while frogging stitches knows, it is not always a relaxing hobby.
-So why is knitting suggested as a calming method capable of easing mental tension?
+So why is knitting suggested as a calming method capable of easing mental tension and aiding rehabilitation?

 https://www.bbc.co.uk/programmes/m001gj5n